-Maxim Jago explains how to correct color and exposure in a video from Video2Brain.
+Maxim Jago explains how to correct color and exposure in a video from "Adobe Premiere Pro CS5: Learn By Video" from Video2Brain.

 Steve Hoeg, software engineer for Adobe Premiere Pro, explains how colors are processed within Premiere Pro, including how and when colors are converted between RGB and YUV color models in this forum post.